Flights & getting there

 Bagdogra Airport is 14km west of Siliguri.
 Seven Indian airlines provide multiple daily flights to Bengaluru (Bangalore), Delhi, Guwahati, Kolkata and Mumbai.
 Drukair has a couple of weekly flights to Bangkok and Paro (Bhutan).

-Five-seater helicopters (₹3500, 30 minutes, 10kg luggage limit) travel daily from Bagdogra to Gangtok at 2.30pm in good weather.
-You need to book in advance through Sikkim Tourism Development Corporation in Gangtok; or book at the airport.
+Five-passenger helicopters (₹3500, 40 minutes) travel daily from Bagdogra to Gangtok at 2.30pm in good weather.
+Some days there are extra flights.
+The Sikkim Helicopter Service office at the airport will sell tickets on the day if any are available, but it's much better to book in advance through Sikkim Tourism Development Corporation in Gangtok.

 Crossing to Bangladesh: Siliguri to Chengrabandha